GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 ![Editing Screen Part 1](images/pix/editing_screen_part1.jpg)

-1. Review the information in the fields.
+1.Review the information in the fields.
 Make any necessary changes to the field information as follows:

 **Name:** Enter a name for the data source.
 This name shows up in the list of uploaded data.
 Be descriptive so people who want to find this information can do so easily.
 Description: Enter a description of the data source.
 The description appears in the information display for the data source.